juliansibaja84/js-school/week_04/weekly_record.md

 class TheClass extends otherClass{

   constructor(var1, var2, ...args){
-    super(); // It is neeeded in order to this keyword to work when this.attribute = var1;
+    super(); // It is neeeded in order to this keyword to work when the class extends another this.attribute = var1;
   }